 Throughout the course you work in a variety of schools and experience aspects of the whole primary and foundation age ranges.
 Block school experiences are normally undertaken within your specialist age-range (either 3–7 years or 7–11 years).

 Gaining Qualified Teacher Status (QTS)

-All trainee teachers need to pass the National Skills Tests in Numeracy, Literacy and ICT before they gain QTS and take up a post as a fully qualified teacher.
+All trainees need to pass the National Skills Tests in Numeracy, Literacy and ICT before they start the course and in order to gain QTS and take up a post as a fully qualified teacher.
 These tests are administered by the Training and Development Agency for Schools and details can be found on its website (www.tda.gov.uk).

 If you complete the course successfully, meet the relevant standards for QTS and pass the three Skills Tests, you will be recommended for QTS, which is awarded by the DCSF.

 The BA Primary Education programme at Roehampton is a comprehensive blend of theoretical and practical knowledge that prepares you to teach across the full primary range.